Proverbs 30:7-17 - Compare All Versions

-Proverbs 30:7-17
+Proverbs 30:7-17 MSG (The Message)

 And then he prayed, “God, I’m asking for two things before I die; don’t refuse me— Banish lies from my lips and liars from my presence.
 Give me enough food to live on, neither too much nor too little.
 If I’m too full, I might get independent, saying, ‘God?
 Who needs him?’
 If I’m poor, I might steal and dishonor the name of my God.” * * * Don’t blow the whistle on your fellow workers behind their backs; They’ll accuse you of being underhanded, and then you’ll be the guilty one!
 Don’t curse your father or fail to bless your mother.
 Don’t imagine yourself to be quite presentable when you haven’t had a bath in weeks.
 Don’t be stuck-up and think you’re better than everyone else.
 Don’t be greedy, merciless and cruel as wolves, Tearing into the poor and feasting on them, shredding the needy to pieces only to discard them.
 A freeloader has twin daughters named “Gimme” and “Gimme more.”
 Three things are never satisfied, no, there are four that never say, “That’s enough, thank you!”— hell, a barren womb, a parched land, a forest fire. * * * An eye that disdains a father and despises a mother— that eye will be plucked out by wild vultures and consumed by young eagles.

-Proverbs 30:7-17 New American Standard Bible - NASB 1995 (NASB1995)
+Proverbs 30:7-17 NASB2020 (New American Standard Bible - NASB)

-Two things I asked of You, Do not refuse me before I die: Keep deception and lies far from me, Give me neither poverty nor riches; Feed me with the food that is my portion, That I not be full and deny You and say, “Who is the LORD?”
-Or that I not be in want and steal, And profane the name of my God.
-Do not slander a slave to his master, Or he will curse you and you will be found guilty.
-There is a kind of man who curses his father And does not bless his mother.
+¶Two things I have asked of You; Do not refuse me before I die: Keep deception and lies far from me, Give me neither poverty nor riches; Feed me with the food that is my portion, So that I will not be full and deny You and say, “Who is the LORD?”
+And that I will not become impoverished and steal, And profane the name of my God. ¶Do not slander a slave to his master, Or he will curse you and you will be found guilty. ¶There is a kind of person who curses his father And does not bless his mother.
 There is a kind who is pure in his own eyes, Yet is not washed from his filthiness.
 There is a kind—oh how lofty are his eyes!
 And his eyelids are raised in arrogance.
-There is a kind of man whose teeth are like swords And his jaw teeth like knives, To devour the afflicted from the earth And the needy from among men.
-The leech has two daughters, “Give,” “Give.”
-There are three things that will not be satisfied, Four that will not say, “Enough”: Sheol, and the barren womb, Earth that is never satisfied with water, And fire that never says, “Enough.”
+There is a kind of person whose teeth are like swords And his jaw teeth like knives, To devour the poor from the earth And the needy from among mankind. ¶The leech has two daughters: “Give” and “Give.”
+There are three things that will not be satisfied, Four that will not say, “Enough”: Sheol, the infertile womb, Earth that is never satisfied with water, And fire that never says, “Enough.”
 The eye that mocks a father And scorns a mother, The ravens of the valley will pick it out, And the young eagles will eat it.

 ¶Two things I have asked of You; Do not deny them to me before I die: Keep deception and lies far from me; Give me neither poverty nor riches; Feed me with the food that is my portion, So that I will not be full and deny You and say, “Who is the LORD?”
 Or that I will not be poor and steal, And so profane the name of my God.
 [Deut 8:12, 14, 17; Neh 9:25, 26; Job 31:24; Hos 13:6] ¶Do not slander or malign a servant before his master [stay out of another’s personal life], Or he will curse you [for your interference], and you will be found guilty. ¶There is a generation (class of people) that curses its father And does not bless its mother.
 There is a generation (class of people) that is pure in its own eyes, Yet is not washed from its filthiness.
 There is a generation (class of people)—oh, how lofty are their eyes!
 And their eyelids are raised in arrogance.
 There is a generation (class of people) whose teeth are like swords And whose jaw teeth are like knives, To devour the afflicted from the earth And the needy from among men. ¶The leech has two daughters, “Give, give!”
 There are three things that are never satisfied, Four that do not say, “It is enough”: Sheol, and the barren womb, Earth that is never satisfied with water, And fire that never says, “It is enough.”
 The eye that mocks a father And scorns a mother, The ravens of the valley will pick it out, And the young vultures will devour it.
 [Lev 20:9; Prov 20:20; 23:22]